fredericksilva/metronotes.github.io/blog/_posts/2015-06-11-Code-Bounty.md

 Add the Metronotes Beta and/or Counterparty to Peatio.
 Instructions on usage/features should also be provided.
 Prove the work with a fork and receive the bounty in the form a Metronotes Beta Private Key

-For more information on peatio, fork it at https://github.com/peatio/peatio
+For more information on peatio, visit https://github.com/peatio/peatio

 The Metronotes Beta Software is located at https://github.com/metronotes-beta